 In a mixing bowl, cream butter, until light and fluffy about 4 minutes on low speed, add sugar to butter mixture and beat for about 4 more minutes, add eggs, beating 30 seconds after each egg.

 Add vanilla to egg mixtures.
 Sift, cake flour, salt, baking soda and baking powder in separate bowl and set aside.
-Mix whole milk and buttermilk and a cup and set aside.
+Mix whole milk and buttermilk in a cup and set aside.
 Add dry ingredients to batter alternating with milk mixture, end with dry ingredients.

 Beat well after each addition, making sure to scape bottom and sides of bowl.
 Pour mixture into a prepared greased and floured bundt pan.